Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 Secured vs Unsecured Loan Options

 Bad credit borrowers face a critical decision: pursue an unsecured loan based solely on creditworthiness, or offer collateral to secure a loan with potentially better terms.
-Each approach carries distinct advantages and risks.
+In 2026, both Bankrate and LendingTree explicitly recommend secured loans or co-borrower applications as the most realistic path for sub-600 borrowers to meaningfully beat their existing debt rates.

 Secured Debt Consolidation Loans